 Drilling is primarily targeting the stratiform "Apron Zone" which is the most laterally continuous mineralisation and will be the focus of early stage underground development as highlighted by scoping study work.

-Assays have been received for the first two drill holes completed in the program (Appendix 1).
+Assays have been received for the AB84 to AB88 (Appendix 1).
 Drill collars for these holes are included in Appendix 2.